nicksherefkin/slingshotdiviningrod/Posts/Guitar Amps and Epistemological Failure.md

 ---
 # Guitar Amps and Epistemological Failure

-Despite being guitar amp philistine, this video by musician Jim Lill riveted me.
+Despite being a guitar amp philistine, this video by musician Jim Lill riveted me.

 https://youtu.be/wcBEOcPtlYk